Logical blocks for fault-tolerant topological quantum computation: Introduction

-\textbf{Logical channels by teleporting twists.} Finally, motivated by the advantages in error suppression offered by periodic boundary conditions, we introduce a novel computational scheme in Sec.~\ref{secPortals}, where fault-tolerant gates are achieved by teleporting twists in time.
+\textbf{Logical instruments by teleporting twists.} Finally, motivated by the advantages in error suppression offered by periodic boundary conditions, we introduce a novel computational scheme in Sec.~\ref{secPortals}, where fault-tolerant gates are achieved by teleporting twists in time.
 In this scheme, qubits are encoded in twists of the surface code, and logical operations are performed using space-time defects known as portals.
-These portals require non-local operations to implement, and are naturally suited to, for instance, photonic fusion-based architectures~\cite{bartolucci2021fusion,bombin2021interleaving} for which we prescribe the physical operations required.
-To our knowledge, this is the first surface-code scheme that does not require boundaries to achieve a universal set of gates and may offer even further resource reductions in the overhead of logical gates.
-This logic scheme is an important example of the power of the fault-tolerant channel framework, as the operations are difficult to understand as sequences of operations on a 2D system.
+These portals require nonlocal operations to implement, and are naturally suited to, for instance, photonic fusion-based architectures~\cite{bartolucci2021fusion,bombin2021interleaving} for which we prescribe the physical operations required.
+To our knowledge, this is the first surface code scheme that does not require boundaries to achieve a universal set of gates and may offer even further resource reductions in the overhead of logical gates.
+This logic scheme is an important example of the power of the fault-tolerant instrument framework, as the operations are difficult to understand as sequences of operations on a 2D quantum code.